How much do Connect Homes cost?

 1. Higher Quality: First, it is based on a steel frame module.
 Steel provides high quality, both in terms of strength and in terms of precision dimensions.

 2. Open Spaces: Second, our module design allows long spans (40 feet) so that our designs can have large window walls and big open spaces.
 We can build up to three stories high.
 We offer designs with 18’ ceiling heights.
-And we can do designs from small (640 square feet) to large (5000 square feet or more).
+And we can do designs from small (640 square feet) to large (3,200 square feet).

 3. Better Reliability: Third, our system modules are assembled in our factory.
 Because most of our work is done indoors, weather damage isn’t hiding under the surface.
 Our workers are also highly trained and experienced in the materials and methods of our system, which helps to maintain high fit and finish levels.
 And we carefully measure and manage our materials and components so that we know what works.

 4. Shorter Design And Build Time: With Connect Homes, you can choose a design, select finishes and apply for any local approvals in less time than it would take to find an architect and get on his or her schedule.
-Once approvals and financing are complete, your home can be built in a few months.
+Once approvals and financing are complete, your home can be built in the factory.
 Site preparation happens at the same time that your modules are in the factory.
-Completion of your home, once modules arrive, takes only a few weeks.
+Once modules are delivered to your site it only takes a few months to complete the home.

 Are Connect Homes prefab?

 “Prefab” is used with a wide variety of meanings, so the answer depends on what you mean.
 Connect Homes are not pre-fabricated kits of parts assembled on site, which some people call prefab.
-Connect Homes are not mobile homes.
-Our homes are permanent structures using advanced engineering to exceed building code requirements.
+Connect Homes are not mobile homes or manufactured homes.
+Our homes are permanent, modular structures using advanced engineering to meet or exceed local building code requirements.
 Connect Homes are built using our patented modules, which offer several advantages over any other building method.

 Are Connect Homes solidly built?